citizenfx/fivem-docs/content/docs/contributing/how-you-can-help.md

 ## Improving Documentation

 Documentation is a continual work in progress, and we always welcome improvements.
-If you spot any areas for improvement, you can submit a pull request on our [docs repository][docs-rep], or simply click the "Improve this page" link at the bottom of any documentation page.
-You can also create a Github issue to suggest new pages.
+If you spot any areas for improvement, you can submit a pull request on our [docs repository][docs-rep].
+You can also create a [Github issue][docs-issues] to suggest new pages.
 Any contribution is welcome!

 ### Method signatures
 All text needs to be written in American English (AmE) style.
 Please note any variations in spelling, punctuation, or terminology compared to other English language variants.